-Los Angeles would seem to have nearly endless wedding venues, and it does, which is enough to overwhelm any couple who doesn’t relish the thought of spending an entire year touring sites.
-But for those who know a beachy wedding isn’t in the cards, and are looking for something a bit urban or architectural, though still with epic views, Downtown LA is a place well worth checking out.
-This is especially because the openings of a few design-forward hotels and spaces means there are seriously photogenic options these days.
-Here, a handful of the coolest new Downtown LA wedding venues to say “I do.”
+Los Angeles has a seemingly endless supply of wedding venues, which is enough to overwhelm a couple that doesn’t relish the thought of spending an entire year touring sites (so, all couples).
+But for those who know a beach wedding isn’t in the cards, and are looking for something a bit more urban or architectural—though still with epic views—Downtown LA is a place well worth checking out.
+And with the number of design-forward hotels and chic outdoor spaces cropping up, that means there are some seriously photogenic options for your big day.